 The group runs through the weekend and starts on Friday evening.
 Anyone attending should plan to attend all sessions.

-Charges for 2014 weekend groups are £425.00 to cover weekend and includes basic refreshments.
+Charges for 2014 weekend groups are £425.00 for early bird booking and £475.00 after that - covers weekend and includes basic refreshments.

 Unfortunately, we cannot offer accommodation but there are several decent hotels in the area.